Aeropay Pricing

 Takeaway: Visa and Mastercard hold too much influence over interchange rates and their stronghold has now reached the point of government intervention.
 Even if the CCCA bill passes, there’s no guarantee consumers will benefit, meaning credit card usage will likely decline.

-Merchant settlement win against Visa and Mastercard
+Merchant settlement against Visa and Mastercard

 On March 26, 2024, Visa and Mastercard announced a major settlement with U.S. merchants, potentially ending nearly two decades of litigation over the fees charged every time a credit or debit card is used.